isaacsgi/spring-java-manage-storage-accounts-/README.md

 ---
 services: storage
 platforms: java
-author: selvasingh
+author: isaacsgi
+Based on: https://github.com/Azure-Samples/storage-java-manage-storage-accounts by selvasingh
 ---

 #Getting Started with Storage - Manage Storage Accounts - in Java #

-Storage Manage Storage Accounts Sample (for 1.0.0-beta2) - demonstrates how to perform common management tasks using the Microsoft Azure Storage service.
+This is a refactoring of Storage Manage Storage Accounts Sample (for 1.0.0-beta2 - https://github.com/Azure-Samples/storage-java-manage-storage-accounts ) to utilize Spring Autowiring.

+This demonstrates how to perform common management tasks using the Microsoft Azure Storage service:
 - Create a storage account
 - Get or regenerate storage account access keys
 - Create another storage account